agsb/jelly/documents/CircuitDesign.md

 Uses Two quad dual OR gate, U13 and U14.
 U13 takes Q0-Q7 from U8 as A1B1-A4B4, gives Y1-Y4 as A1B1-A2B2 to U14; U14 takes Y1-Y4 from U13 and A1B1-A2B2, gives Y1-Y2 into A3B3, gives Y3 as ZERO line to A8 into U1 and U2 of Jelly circuit.
 Not using A4-B4/Y4;

-This circuit does zero detection;
+This circuit does zero detection and is tied as A8 into U1 and U2;

 ### Toggle Page